Americana Community Bank now offers an innovative option to help you manage your health care spending.

 Using your HSA is simple.
 You are able to receive checks or a debit card when you enroll.
 Simply present your HSA debit card or write a check to your healthcare provider and the money will be deducted directly from your HSA.

 It's also easy to manage your account balance.
-Your account information is available 24 hours a day through our online banking or by calling Americana Community Bank's 24 hour tele-banking phone service at 800-622-2615.
+Your account information is available 24 hours a day through our online banking or by accessing ACB2GO, ACB's mobile banking app.
 ACB customer service representatives are also available to assist you during banking hours.

 From routine physicals to prescription drugs, the money in your HSA can pay for a variety of health care-related expenses.
 As long as you are paying for eligible medical expenses, your HSA money is tax-free.
 If you are under age 65 and use your money for non-eligible expenses, you may be subject to income tax and a 20% tax penalty.
 There is no penalty if you are disabled or age 65 or older.
 The Internal Revenue Service requires that you keep records showing that the funds were used to pay qualified medical expenses.

 Frequently Asked Questions